valentinbeggi/Articles/blog-posts/apiVersioning/apiVersioning.md

 ## How do clients access versioned APIs ?

->💡 We will use date-based version names like “2022-01-01” instead of traditional v1, v2..
+>💡 We will use date-based version names like “2022-01-01” (implementation date) instead of traditional v1, v2...
 >It is easier to track, to use, and to document.

-There are 2 main ways your API consumers can query a specific version of your API, either with a path parameter, by calling `POST /users/2022-01-01`, or by using a dedicated HTTP header.
+There are 2 main ways your API consumers can query a specific version of your API, either with a path parameter, by calling `POST /2022-01-01/users`, or by using a dedicated HTTP header.

 State of the art players, like [Stripe](https://stripe.com/blog/api-versioning), chose to provide header based API versioning.
 Indeed, the paths of your API will be kept as simple as possible.
-It's sexier to call a `GET my-api/users` than a `GET my-api/users/2022-01-01` right?
+It's sexier to call a `GET /users` than a `GET /users/2022-01-01` right?

 We will detail two ways of implementing a header based API Versioning system using AWS API Gateway and Lambda.